JonKing93/pfdf/docs/tutorials/how-to-run.rst

 Download Workspace
 ------------------
-First, you'll need to download the tutorial workspace.
+First, download the tutorial workspace.
 You can do so here: :download:`Download Tutorial Workspace <tutorials.zip>` or on the previous page of these docs.
 The download is a zip archive holding the tutorial notebooks, and various other resources.
 You will need to extract the archive to run the tutorials.

 In addition to the tutorial Jupyter notebooks, the workspace will include the following contents: